-It feels as though the experimental and independent content gets a good amount of shine these days, and the volume of good videos is higher than ever, which can only be a good thing, we just have to keep fighting the good fight.
+It does feel like the experimental and independent content gets a good amount of shine these days though, and the volume of well-edited videos at a brand level is higher than ever, which can only be a good thing.

 What’s your creative process in putting together a new project?

 In terms of my own creative process, like many others in the depths of our subculture I’m a pretty strong advocate of the VX1000, and I tend to get pretty obsessed with a particular VX video, approach or filmer and want to make something of my own.

 That being said, I’m not really one for just going out filming with no end goal in mind, and if I am going to start working on a project, I like to know that it can be seen to fruition and some sort of crescendo, otherwise it can feel like a waste of time.

 By that same token I don’t really like filming or editing for other people’s skate video projects unless I can have some sort of worthwhile creative input, and so I couldn’t really see myself as a skate filmer for hire or something, because I’d rather just make skate videos exactly how I wanted with specific people I thought were rad.